ubuntupodcast/podpublish/README.md

 ## Ubuntu Podcast Setup

 The snap `home` interface munges `${HOME}` and my use case for podpublish is to use configuration files that contain relative paths to podcast assets, such as audio files and artwork.

-The Ubuntu Podcast team use Dropbox to sync all the show assets, therefore the Dropbox directory needs to be symlinked into the podpublish snap data directory.
+The Ubuntu Podcast team use Syncthing to sync all the show assets, therefore the Syncthing directory needs to be symlinked into the podpublish snap data directory.

 Run the following, which will create the data directory.

     podpublish.encode-podcast --version

-Now symlink the Dropbox folder containing all the assets and configuration.
+Now symlink the Syncthing folder containing all the assets and configuration.

-    mkdir -p ~/snap/podpublish/current/Dropbox
+    mkdir -p ~/snap/podpublish/current/Syncthing
-    ln -s ~/Dropbox/UbuntuPodcast ~/snap/podpublish/current/Dropbox/UbuntuPodcast
+    ln -s ~/Syncthing/UbuntuPodcast ~/snap/podpublish/current/Syncthing/UbuntuPodcast

 ## Basic usage

 To encode a podcast.

-    podpublish.encode-podcast ~/Dropbox/UbuntuPodcast/Configs/S11/s11exx.ini
+    podpublish.encode-podcast ~/Syncthing/UbuntuPodcast/Configs/S11/s11exx.ini

 To upload a podcast.

-    podpublish.publish-podcast ~/Dropbox/UbuntuPodcast/Configs/S11/s11exx.ini
+    podpublish.publish-podcast ~/Syncthing/UbuntuPodcast/Configs/S11/s11exx.ini

 ## TODO